-During 2020, there were thirteen meetings of our Board, seven meetings of our Audit Committee, two meetings of our Compensation Committee and two meetings of our Nominating and Governance Committee.

-During 2020, each of our directors attended at least 75% of the total number of meetings of our Board and committees of our Board on which that director served.
+During 2021, there were thirteen meetings of our Board, eight meetings of our Audit Committee, three meetings of our Compensation Committee and two meetings of our Nominating and Governance Committee.
+During 2021, each of our directors attended at least 75% of the total number of meetings of our Board and committees of our Board on which that director served.
 Our Board encourages all directors to attend our annual meetings of shareholders.
-All of our directors then serving attended our 2020 annual meeting of shareholders.
+All of our directors attended our 2021 annual meeting of shareholders.